axboe/fio/HOWTO.rst

 from the start of the file for that particular I/O. The logging of the offset can be toggled with :option:`log_offset`.

-*Command priority* is 0 for normal priority and 1 for high priority.
-This is controlled by the ioengine specific :option:`cmdprio_percentage`.
+If :option:`log_prio` is not set, the entry's *Command priority* is 1 for an IO executed with the highest RT priority class (:option:`prioclass` =1 or :option:`cmdprio_class` =1) and 0 otherwise.
+This is controlled by the :option:`prioclass` option and the ioengine specific :option:`cmdprio_percentage`  :option:`cmdprio_class` options.
+If :option:`log_prio` is set, the entry's *Command priority* is the priority set for the IO, as a 16-bits hexadecimal number with the lowest 13 bits indicating the priority value (:option:`prio` and :option:`cmdprio` options) and the highest 3 bits indicating the IO priority class (:option:`prioclass` and :option:`cmdprio_class` options).

 Fio defaults to logging every individual I/O but when windowed logging is set through :option:`log_avg_msec`, either the average (by default), the maximum